apache/nuttx/graphics/README.txt

   NXTOOLKIT - A set of C graphics tools that provide higher-level window drawing
               operations.
 The toolkit can be used for window-oriented graphics without NxWidgets and is built on top of NX.
-  NXFONTS   - A set of C graphics tools for present (bitmap) font images.
+  NXFONTS   - A set of C graphics tools for presenting (bitmap) font images.
   NX        - The tiny NuttX windowing system.
 This includes the small-footprint
               multi-user implentation (NXMU as described below).
 NX can be used without NxWidgets and without NXTOOLKIT for raw access to window memory.